sachinrdoss95/MatMultiselectAutocomplete/README.md

 The library allows you to:

 - Create a multiselect component with an array of objects as input
-- configuraable filter, selectall and clearall options
+- Autocomplete search filter, select all and clear all options
 - Output => Input array of objects with flag: selection: boolean

 # Dependencies

 - Angular CDK ^8.2.3,
 - Angular Material ^8.2.3
-- @material-extended/mde ^2.3.1
 - material icons
 - css import for material theme